sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 > [!WARNING]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-The HealthAttestation configuration service provider enables enterprise IT managers to assess the health of managed devices and take enterprise policy actions.
+The Device HealthAttestation configuration service provider (DHA-CSP) enables enterprise IT managers to assess if a if a device is booted to a trusted and compliant state, and take enterprise policy actions.

 The following is a list of functions performed by the Device HealthAttestation CSP:

--   Collects data that is used in verifying a devices health states
+-   Collects device boot logs, TPM audit trails and the TPM certificate (DHA-BootData) from a managed device
--   Forwards the data to the Device HealthAttestation Service
+-   Forwards DHA-BootData to Device Health Attestation Service (DHA-Service)
--   Provisions the Health Attestation Certificate that it receives from the service
+-   Receives an encrypted blob (DHA-EncBlob) from DHA-Service, and stores it in a local cache on the device
--   Upon request, forwards the Health Attestation Certificate (received from the service) and related runtime information to the MDM Server for verification
+-   Receives attestation requests (DHA-Requests) from a DHA-Enabled MDM, and replies with Device Health Attestation data (DHA-Data

 ## Terms